St Swithun's School, Winchester: Curriculum

 In 2011 GCSEs, the school topped the results table for the city of Winchester with a 100% passing rate and all candidates achieving at least 5 A*-C grades, surpassing Winchester College.
 The same year, it broke its records in the A Levels with 11 girls scoring 3 or more A* grades.
 Since the year 2000 the school has had 100% pass rate in both GCSEs and A-Levels.

 In 2023, the school achieved an 80% pass rate with grades 9–7 in GCSEs and a 61% rate for A*/A grades at A-levels, with 86 percent earning A*-B grades.

 School Organisation

-Junior School
+Prep School

 The Early Years department (nursery) is coeducational, with girls only from reception upwards.
 The prep department comprises Years 3 to 6 and girls are prepared for the Common Entrance Examination.
 The Junior School is a member of the Independent Association of Preparatory Schools.